zain3125/payparser_pipeline/README.md

 - **Airflow webserver not starting?**
   Ensure ports 8080 and 5432 are free and Docker is running.

+- **WhatsApp bot not downloading images?**
+  - Make sure Airflow is running and variables are set.
+  - Scan the QR code on first run.
+  - Check folder permissions.

 - **OCR API errors?**
   Check your API key and usage limits at [OCR.Space](https://ocr.space/ocrapi).

 - **Database issues?**
   Verify the path in your `.env` file and permissions.

 ---

+## 🤝 Contributing

+Contributions are welcome!
+Please open issues or submit pull requests for improvements or bug fixes.

+---

 ## 📄 License

 This project is for educational and personal use.
-For commercial usage, please contact the maintainer.
+For commercial usage, please

----

-## 🤝 Contributions

-Contributions are welcome!
-Please open issues or submit pull requests for improvements or bug fixes.